suvojitkar/lovebytes/README.md

 start in localhost: `npm start` generate build folder: `npm run build`

-Note: The project is for learning purpose and is in progress

 ## Features
 - List menu
 - Add items to cart